ISISComputingGroup/ibex_developers_manual/TPGx00.md

 The TPG300/500 are similar to the [TPG26x](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/TPG26x) and [TPG36x](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/TPG36x), but have 4 pressure sensors to read from, and have a slightly more complicated IOC.
 All TPG manuals can be found in `<share>\ISIS_Experiment_Controls\Manuals\Pfeiffer TPG<xxx>`.

 ## Communication
+**The IOC has the macros `IPADDR` and `PORT` to configure communication with the TPG. `IPADDR` can only be used for 500 models, as the 300 does not have an ethernet interface.**

 ### TPG300
 The TPG300 communicates over a serial interface via RS232 with the use of an IF 300C plugin interface card.

 ### TPG500
 The TPG500 communicates over a serial interface via Ethernet, USB and RS485 (virtual com-port), and RS232 with the use of an IF 300C plugin interface card.

-Pfeiffer has their own 'Ethernet Configuration Tool' software which can be used to configure a virtual com-port (see page 32 of the 'Operating Instructions' manual).
+Pfeiffer has their own 'Ethernet Configuration Tool' software which can be used to configure a virtual com-port (see page 32 of the 'Operating Instructions' manual), although this software has yet to be used to connect to a TPG500 successfully.

 ## Differences between the 300 and 500
 The TPG500 is the slightly newer version of the TPG300; the main differences between these two devices is in their communication protocols.
 See the manuals for what these properties are used for.